davidtchiu/davidtchiu.github.io/teaching/cs161/hwk4.robot/index.md

   <img width="300" border="1" src="figures/robot.png" />

   State: What should a Robot remember about itself?
-For starters, it should probably remember that it has a head, two arms, a body, and feet.
+For starters, it should probably remember that it has a head, arms, body, and feet.
 There may be more state to be added later, but let's focus on these for now.
-Go ahead and declare these fields.
+Go ahead and declare these instance variables.

-- At this point, you've merely declared the fields' existence.
-Notice that we have yet to assign any values to these fields.
-Next, let's define the default constructor (that's the one that accepts no inputs).
-Recall that the constructor's purpose is to let you instantiate an object of a class and to serve-up a default state for the newly created object.
-This means the constructor needs to assign values to your fields.
-For each field, you need to instantiate it using the syntax you've seen in previous assignments:
+- At this point, you've merely declared the instance variables' existence, and you have yet to assign any values to these instance variables.
+Define the default constructor (that's the one that accepts no inputs).
+For each instance variable, you need to instantiate it using the syntax you've seen in class:

   ```java
   objectName = new ClassName();